openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

-> There are many potential language-specific aspects of the `SpecializationAnchor` object's API, such as a memoization of the originally proposed (yet unvalidated) linkage parameter value, or some sort of assembled metadata for use by reflection, or derived values such as species or specialized field and method types.
+> There are many potential language-specific aspects of the `SpecializationAnchor` object's API, such as a memoization of the originally proposed (yet unvalidated) linkage selector value, or some sort of assembled metadata for use by reflection, or derived values such as species or specialized field and method types.
 It is clear that we cannot design in such aspects to the core API of `SpecializationAnchor`.